Aircraft Technical Services (L7, 30 ECTS)

 The aim of this module is to provide an opportunity for students to develop a detailed knowledge of the aircraft technical documentation required during the aircraft lease transition process.
 They will be able to devise a structure, plan and accomplish the Lease Transition checklist requirements, ensuring no documentation gaps within the aircraft’s history.
 They will be able to evaluate, report and provide feedback during the process, working with the Lessor and Lessee to manage expectations and achieve a successful redelivery of all required documentation.

-Classes will take place one evening per week (TBC for 2022) from 6pm to 9pm.
-This programme will be delivered in a Blended format ie. a mix of 60% online and 40% classroom sessions.
+Classes will take place one evening per week from 6pm to 9pm over one aceademic year September to June This programme will be delivered in a blended format ie. a mix of 60% online and 40% classroom sessions.

 Classes will take place in Atlantic Air Adventure Aviation Centre in Shannon Town, Co.Clare